When you run Express apps for production, it is helpful to use a process manager to achieve the following tasks:

 The most popular process managers for Express and other Node.js applications are as follows:

-Using any of these three tools can be very helpful, however StrongLoop Process Manager is the only tool that provides a comprehensive runtime and deployment solution that addresses the entire Node.js application life cycle, with tooling for every step before and after production, in a unified interface.
+Using any of these four tools can be very helpful, however StrongLoop Process Manager is the only tool that provides a comprehensive runtime and deployment solution that addresses the entire Node.js application life cycle, with tooling for every step before and after production, in a unified interface.

 Here’s a brief look at each of these tools.
 For a detailed comparison, see http://strong-pm.io/compare/.

 StrongLoop Process Manager (StrongLoop PM) is a production process manager for Node.js applications.
 StrongLoop PM has built-in load balancing, monitoring, and multi-host deployment, and a graphical console.
 You can use StrongLoop PM for the following tasks:

 You can work with StrongLoop PM by using a powerful command-line interface tool called

 slc, or a graphical tool called Arc.
 Arc is open source, with professional support provided by StrongLoop.

 For more information, see http://strong-pm.io/.

 $ [sudo] npm install -g strongloop